adamcysec/adamcysec/README.md

 ### What I Do
 I currently work as a Cyber Security Analyst!

-I help to protect networks by reviewing SIEM alerts, IDS events, Log messages, Vulnerability reports, and security news happening world wide.
+I help to protect networks by reviewing SIEM alerts, IDS events, Log messages, Vulnerability reports, and Security News happening world wide.

+I use :snake: Python and

 📊 **This Week I Spent My Time On:**
 <!--START_SECTION:waka-->